 But we lacked those “ways and means.”
 No airfield we could access was within bombing range of Tokyo.

 Roosevelt kept the pressure on.
 At first the military brass was stumped, but through the following weeks an ingenious strategy emerged.
 The Army and the Navy would join forces.
-A stealth task force consisting of two carriers and their escort vessels would carry sixteen of the Army’s medium-weight B-25 bombers within range of Tokyo.
+A stealth task force consisting of two carriers (Hornet and Enterprise, Dick Best’s carrier in the movie) and their escort vessels would carry sixteen of the Army’s medium-weight B-25 bombers within range of Tokyo.
 In an unprecedented plan, the bombers would launch from the carrier U.S.S.
 Hornet.
 They would drop their payloads over Japan and, since they were too heavy to return to the carrier, fly on to landing fields in China.

 There were a number of technical challenges.
 But General Arnold put Lieutenant Colonel Jimmy Doolittle, one of the world’s foremost aviation pioneers, in command.
 Solutions were found.

-On April 18, 1942, just six months after Pearl Harbor, eighty volunteers took flight on their perilous mission to bomb Tokyo and three other cities on the Japanese main island.
+On April 18, 1942, a mere four months after Pearl Harbor, eighty volunteers took flight on their perilous mission to bomb Tokyo and three other cities on the Japanese main island.
 The mission, now known as the Doolittle Raid, was a brilliant military success.
 “U.S. Warplanes Rained Bombs on Leading Cities of Japanese Empire,” the papers gloated.
-But due to a number of unforeseen circumstances, the sortie left most of the airmen stranded in enemy-occupied China.
+But due to a number of unforeseen circumstances, the sortie left almost all of the airmen stranded in enemy-occupied China.
 Two crews—eight men—were captured by the Japanese.

 If you saw or read Unbroken, you have a general picture of what these men experienced.
 But where Louis Zamperini was a prisoner for a little more than two years, Doolittle’s “lost crews” remained in Japanese prison camps